OskarSigvardsson/DailyProgrammerChallenges/easy/shakespeare/shakespeare.md

 If you'd like a bit more of challenge, in addition to the full quote, also output some more information: which act and scene the quote appears, all characters with speaking parts in that scene, as well as who spoke the quote.
 For the second example input, it might look something like this:

-    ACT V
+    ACT III
-    SCENE I
+    SCENE IV
-    Characters in scene: LADY MACBETH, DOCTOR, GENTLEWOMAN Spoken by LADY MACBETH:
+    Characters in scene: LORDS, ROSS, LADY MACBETH, MURDERER, MACBETH, LENNOX Spoken by MACBETH:
-        Here's the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.
-Oh, oh, oh!
+        What man dare, I dare:
+        Approach thou like the rugged Russian bear, The arm'd rhinoceros, or the Hyrcan tiger;
+        Take any shape but that, and my firm nerves Shall never tremble: or be alive again,
+        And dare me to the desert with thy sword;
+        If trembling I inhabit then, protest me
+        The baby of a girl.
+Hence, horrible shadow!
+        Unreal mockery, hence!

+#Notes

+As always, if you wish to suggest a problem for future consideration, head on over to /r/dailyprogrammer_ideas and add your suggestion there.

+In addition, this is the first challenge I've posted since I've become a moderator.
+I'd like to thank the rest of the mods for thinking I'm good enough to be part of the team.
+I hope you will like my problems, and I'll hope I get to post many fun challenges for you all in the future!